FRC1076/FRCRevolution/amy_notes.md

 6. Make sure that pip3 is working and it’s able to download packages.
 If you get errors after starting our framework that packages are missing (e.g. pybleno) pip3 couldn’t install the required packages.
 ```

-I did this with the SD card in the freenova kit and everything worked but
+I did this using the SD card from the freenova kit and everything worked!

-the sounds - I have a feeling there may be a raspbian version issue there.
+# How the Revvy Framework does hardware control
+The Revvy code doesn't talk directly to motors or sensors - it talks to a [hardware controller](https://github.com/RevolutionRobotics/RevvyFramework/tree/master/revvy/mcu).
+While there are [motor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/motors/dc_motor.py) and [sensor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/sensors/ev3.py) objects, to instantiate them you must first instantiate an object that represents the hardware controller as well as a 'handler' that talks to the controller.

+If you were to clone the RevvyFramework repo and copy it into